shorepine/amy/README.md

 amy.send(osc=0, vel=0)
 ```

 Sounds nice.
 But we want that filter freq to go down over time, to make that classic filter sweep tone.
-Let's use a breakpoint!
-A breakpoint is a simple list of (time, value) - you can have up to 8 of those pairs, and 2 different sets to control different things.
+Let's use a breakpoint set!
+A breakpoint set is a simple list of (time, value) pairs - you can have up to 8 of these per set, and 2 different sets to control different things.
 They're just like ADSRs, but more powerful.
-You can control amplitude, frequency, duty cycle, feedback, filter frequence, or resonance with a breakpoint.
-It gets triggered when the note does.
-So let's make a breakpoint that turns the filter frequency down from its start at 3200 Hz to 400 Hz over 1000 milliseconds.
-And when the note goes off, taper the frequency to 50 Hz over 200 millseconds.
+You can control amplitude, oscillator frequency, filter frequency, PWM duty cycle, or pan, with a breakpoint set.
+It gets triggered when the note begins.
+So let's make a breakpoint set that turns the filter frequency down from its start at 3200 Hz to 400 Hz over 1000 milliseconds.
+And when the note goes off, it tapers the frequency to 50 Hz over 200 milliseconds.

 ```python
 amy.send(osc=0, wave=amy.SAW_DOWN, resonance=5, filter_type=amy.FILTER_LPF)